kevinfjiang/hello-neighbor/README.md

         return self.candidates[best_candidate]
 ```

-## Further discussion
+## Further Discussion
-A $k$-NN algorithim would be a not-to-difficult modification to the project, as instead of tracking the best candidates, we would also track the top $k$ candidates with another heap.
-Further, we could compare against AESA, which has a quadratic preprocessing cost.
+A $k$-NN algorithm would be a not-too-difficult modification to the project, as instead of tracking the best candidates, we would also track the top $k$ candidates with another heap.
+Further, we could compare it against AESA, which has a quadratic preprocessing cost.

 ## References